Word and PDF Library for C# and VB.NET applications

 Install-Package GemBox.Document

-The last step is to write your application-specific Word code, like the following example code that shows how to create a simple document.
-It shows how to initialize the GemBox.Document content model, populate common document elements Section, Paragraph and Run, and then save a DocumentModel instance to a Word or PDF file.
+After that, you can write your application code for working with documents, like the code below.
+It shows how to create a simple Word document using GemBox.Document's content model and populate it using common document elements like Section, Paragraph and Run, and then save the DocumentModel to a DOCX file.

 using GemBox.Document;